 How do you see the community evolving as La Ventana grows?

-People are mindful of how the town is changing.
-There is a desire to preserve what makes La Ventana special: its natural beauty, the sense of freedom, and the small-town charm.
-The community, including both locals and long-term expats, wants growth to feel intentional.
-With more remote workers and full-time residents arriving, you’re seeing new services, restaurants, and creative projects pop up, but it’s not about turning this place into a resort town.
+People here are mindful of how the town is changing.
+There’s a genuine desire to preserve what makes La Ventana special: its natural beauty, the sense of freedom, and the small-town character.
+The community, locals, and long-term expats alike, want growth to feel intentional.
+With more remote workers and full-time residents arriving, you’re seeing new services, restaurants, and creative projects appear, but it’s not about turning this into a resort town.
 It’s about thoughtful growth, where people contribute to the culture and respect the land.

 Small-Scale Real Estate Development Trends in La Ventana